stagedml/pylightnix/docs/Reference.md

 def catref(r: RRef, fn: List[str]) -> List[str]
 ```

-Return the contents of r's artifact file `fn` line by line.
+Return the contents of r's artifact line by line. `fn` is a list of
+folders, relative to rref's root.

 <a name="pylightnix.bashlike.rmref"></a>
 ## `rmref()`